 We will furnish each record holder with information reasonably required for federal and state tax reporting purposes within 90 days after the close of each calendar year.
 This information is expected to be furnished in summary form so that some complex calculations normally required of partners can be avoided.
 Our ability to furnish this summary information to our unitholders will depend on their cooperation in supplying us with specific information.
-Every unitholder will receive information to assist him in determining his federal and state tax liability and in filing his federal and state income tax returns, regardless of whether he supplies us with the necessary information.
+Every unitholder will receive information to assist him in determining his federal and state income tax returns, regardless of whether he supplies us with the necessary information.